Reviews You Can Rely On

 Know Before You Go

-Splitboards are fantastic tools to explore the backcountry with - when used correctly.
+Splitboards are fantastic tools for exploring the backcountry - when used correctly.
 To use them properly, you need to know more about the winter mountain environment than can be learned by busting out laps at the resort.
 The best-untracked terrain lies outside the ropes, but venturing out can be incredibly dangerous.
-Although it may be close, the nature of the snowpack beyond the ropes could be completely different than it is inbounds.
-In addition to purchasing a board, you'll want to invest in one of the best avalanche beacons on the market.
+Although it may be close, the nature of the snowpack beyond the ropes could be completely different from what it is inbounds.
+In addition to purchasing a board, you'll want to invest in an avalanche beacon.
 It is also a must to invest in an avalanche probe; something like the Backcountry Access Stealth Avalanche Probe, as well as an avalanche shovel.
 An affordable option is the Backcountry Access B-1 Shovel.

 splitboard - knowing how to read avalanche terrain can make the difference.